ducalex/retro-go/README.md

 # License
 Everything in this project is licensed under the [GPLv2 license](COPYING) with the exception of the following components:
-- components/lupng (PNG library, MIT)
-- components/retro-go (Retro-Go's framework, MIT)
+- components/retro-go (Retro-Go's framework, zlib)
-- components/zlib (zlib library, zlib)
 - handy-go/components/handy (Lynx emulator, zlib)